Montgomery County Leadership: Leslie Heffernen, Chair of the Board, Ambler Savings Bank

 Where were you born and where did you grow up?

 I was born the youngest of three children in Syracuse, New York – in the Snow Belt.
 My mother is from Bogota, Colombia, so we traveled quite a bit.
-We went to Colombia quite frequently as children, but also to New York City – primarily Jackson Heights in Queens.
+We went to Colombia quite frequently as children, but also New York City – primarily Jackson Heights in Queens.

-What do you remember about growing up in Syracuse, Queens, and Columbia?
+What do you remember about growing up in Syracuse, Queens and Columbia?

 The memories that stay with me are of me and my sister, who’s four years older, running around in Manhattan.
 I was 7 years old and she was 10 or 11.
 We would just get on the subway and go.

 We used to hang out in front of the Waldorf Astoria Hotel to catch a glimpse of The Jackson 5 and other celebrities, including Madonna.
-Although I had no idea who she was, we asked for her autograph, and she said no. That’s what I remember most about my childhood – that independence as kids.
+Although I had no Idea who she was, we asked for her autograph, and she said no. That’s what I remember most about my childhood – that independence as kids.

 What about your summers in Colombia?
 What stands out for you there?